rkluger68/cpycourse/docs/training/main-course/venvs-packages-installation.md

-# Python environments and (3rd party) package installation
+# Python Environments and (3rd party) Package Installation

 ## The Python's Nest